Girl Online: Publication history

 Girl Online was officially released on 25 November 2014, though Penguin stated that due to high demand "every bookseller broke the embargo on its sale" before this date.
 The book was in the amazon.co.uk "Top 100 Best Seller" list for 67 days prior to release, reaching third position, based on pre-sales alone.
 The novel entered The New York Times Best Seller list for young adult fiction in position 9 for the week ending 14 December, dropping to 13 the following week.
 Sugg went on a book signing tour in the UK to promote the release of the novel.
 The sessions were held at secret locations and ticketed for health and safety concerns, due to the exceptional demand.

 The UK and US covers feature different images provided by Sugg's fans, selected via a competition hosted on Instagram.

 Release

 Girl Online broke the record for the highest ever first-week sales for a debut author since records began in 1998, selling a total of 78,109 copies, making it the fastest selling book of 2014.
-As of April 2015 343,562 copies have been sold.
+As of April 2015 343,562 copies had been sold.